iPhone 8/8 Plus/X Won't Turn On in iOS 11? Useful Fixes Here! - Qiling

 Tip 3: Restore your iOS to fix "iPhone won't turn on" in iOS 11

-Step 2: Force restart your iPhone using one of the methods introduced in Tip 1.
-Remember NOT to release the button when you see the Apple logo.
+Step 2: After forcing your iPhone to restart using one of the methods mentioned, do not let go of the button when you see the Apple logo.
 Instead, release the button when you see the "connect to iTunes" screen.

 Tip 4: Contact Apple to solve the problem

-If none of the solutions above can solve the "iPhone won't turn on" problem in iOS 11 for you, you can contact Apple or go to the Apple Store nearby to let others help you out.
+If none of the solutions above can solve the problem of an iPhone that won't turn on in iOS 11, you can reach out to Apple or visit your local Apple Store for assistance.

 Notes:

-Having trouble in transferring data to or out of your iPhone?
-No worry, there is a totally free iOS data transfer tool for you to use without any limitation can cost, which is MobiMover Free.
-With MobiMover installed on your computer running Windows 7 or later, you can export files from computer to iPhone/iPad (in iOS 8 or later), back up iPhone/iPad content to PC, transfer files from one iPhone/iPad to another and manage your iPhone/iPad data from the computer.
-You can transfer or manage files like photos, videos, audios, contacts, messages, notes and more according to your needs.
-For example, you can add ringtones to your iPhone 8, back up text messages on iPhone X and transfer photos from iPhone to iPhone using MobiMover.
-Sounds attractive?
-Install MobiMover on your PC and try to sync data from one iOS device to another.
+If you're having trouble transferring data to or from your iPhone, don't worry - there's a free iOS data transfer tool called MobiMover that can help.
+With MobiMover installed on your Windows computer, you can export files from your computer to your iPhone or iPad, back up your iPhone or iPad content to your PC, transfer files from one iPhone or iPad to another, and even manage your iPhone or iPad data from your computer.
+This includes transferring or managing files like photos, videos, audios, contacts, messages, notes, and more, allowing you to sync data between your iOS devices.
+For example, you can add ringtones to your iPhone, back up text messages on your iPhone, or transfer photos from one iPhone to another using MobiMover.
+Overall, MobiMover is a convenient and free tool that can help you manage your iPhone or iPad data.

-Step 3.Wait patiently until the process finished.
-Later , you can go to the corresponding apps to check the synced files.Such as pictures in Photos, music, and playlist in Music, audiobooks and PDF in iBooks, TV shows and movies in Videos, etc..
+Step 3.Wait patiently until the process finishes.
+Later, you can check the synced files in their corresponding apps, such as photos in Photos, music and playlists in Music, audiobooks and PDFs in iBooks, and TV shows and movies in Videos.

 Related Articles